nus-cs2103/old-website/doc/searchFeature.md

 | type                 | [*bootstrap color class*](http://getbootstrap.com/components/#available-variations) | Specifies color of the label                      |
 | related (optional)   | *text*                  | Specifies other keywords related to this category |

-Children of this category can be added inside the `main-category` element.
+Keywords or subcategories that are part of main category can be added inside the `main-category` element.

 #### `<category>`
 `category` element acts as a non-root category that parents other categories and keywords.
-Collapsing and expanding children of this category is supported on this element.
+This element can be collapsed and expanding by users.

 | Attribute            | Value                   | Description                                       |
 |----------------------|-------------------------|---------------------------------------------------|
 | text                 | *text*                  | Specifies text of the title                       |
 | related (optional)   | *text*                  | Specifies other keywords related to this category |

-Children of this category can be added inside the `category` element.
+Keywords or subcategories that are part of category can be added inside the `main-category` element.

 #### `<keyword>`
-`keyword` element acts as leaf of the tree structure.
-It should link to a specific part that contains this keyword.
+`keyword` element acts as leaf of the tree structure and doesn't group other keywords.
+User can click on this element to be linked to a page that contains this keyword.

 | Attribute            | Value                   | Description                                       |
 |----------------------|-------------------------|---------------------------------------------------|